amitrajaraman/notes/hs-101/macro.md

 # Lecture 32

 * Reserve Requirements:
-	* Cash reserve ratio (CRR) is just the reserve ratio R from earlier and inversely affects how much money banks can create by loaning. (it is currently 3%).
+	* Cash reserve ratio (CRR): The minimum percentage of deposits to be maintained by banks in the form of liquid cash (it is currently 3%).
 	* Statutory Liquid Ratio (SLR): The minimum percentage of deposits to be maintained by banks in the form of liquid cash, gold, or other securities (it is currently 18%).

-	To increase the money supply, the RBI reduces RR.
-Banks make more loans from each rupee of reserves, which increases the money multiplier and mone supply.
+	To increase the money supply, the RBI reduces reserve requirements.
+Banks make more loans from each rupee of reserves, which increases the money multiplier and so money supply.
 	To reduce the money supply, the CRR is raised and the process works in reverse.
 	The RBI rarely uses this because frequent changes would disrupt the banking system.